abhinavnatarajan/abhinavnatarajan-site/content/publication/morse_delaunay/index.md

 ---
-title: 'Morse Theory for Chromatic Delaunay Triangulations'
+title: 'Morse theory for chromatic Delaunay triangulations'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here